hnhdigital-os/php-slack-api/README.md

 Currently unit testing is broken (as per imported repo cleentfaar/slack).
 This will be updated to the latest version shortly.

-Feel free to fix with a PR!
+Feel free to fix with a PR.

+### Up-to-date methods

+The following methods have been reviewed and updated:

+- chat.postMessage (June 23, 2017)
+- chat.update (June 23, 2017)
+- oauth.access (June 21, 2017)
+- users.identity (June 25, 2017)

+Feel free to review a method and update the README with a PR.

 ### Missing API methods

 The following methods have not been implemented.

-Feel free to add a PR!
+Feel free to add a PR.

 - auth.revoke
 - channels.replies